semmel92/my_favorites-1/README.md

 ## Top 5 Movies

-1. The Lord of the Rings: The Return of the King (2003)
+1. The Hobbit ( In LotR Frodo does not die [Plotarmor]
 2. The Godfather (1972)
 3. The Dark Knight (2008)
 4. Schindler's List (1993)
-5. The Shawshank Redemption (1994)
+5. Star Wars 1 - 6 (7-9 is noncanon)